ahmedkaludi/schema-and-structured-data-for-wp/readme.txt

 == Changelog ==

+= 1.9.102 (14 Oct 2022) =

+* Fixed: Video object schema is automatically adding without even have videos in them #1754

 = 1.9.102 (13 Oct 2022) =

-* Fixed: Video object schema issues in GSC after the update #1750
 * Fixed: While activating the Schema plugin, there is a fatal error #1751
 * Fixed: load more shouldn't be there in zero null condition #1736
 * Added: Need to change the word Json-LD from Video Object Schema. #1741